Alcoa's warning of smelter closures shows impact of falling premiums

-NEW YORK (Reuters) - A warning by Alcoa that it may reduce smelting capacity is the first concrete sign that lower delivery premiums for aluminum are threatening producers amid low futures prices, traders and industry sources said.
+NEW YORK, March 6 (Reuters) - A warning by Alcoa that it may reduce smelting capacity is the first concrete sign that lower delivery premiums for aluminum are threatening producers amid low futures prices, traders and industry sources said.

 The vertically integrated aluminum company announced Friday it would review 14 percent of its smelting capacity, or 500,000 tonnes, for closure, curtailment or sale, as it shifts its focus from upstream production to fabrication of value-added products aimed mainly at fast-growing demand from the automotive industry.